 No. It is not necessary as long as we have access to the area in question.
 If the work is to be done on the exterior of your home, we need any gates to be unlocked and all applicable areas to be accessible.
 If it is an interior work area, we can be provided codes for lock boxes, smart doors and smart locks or we can have directions on other ways to access the necessary areas for work.

-If we are currently working on the project or have it scheduled to be worked on then, yes, it is best to provide us with new owners contact information for when we are on site.
 If you are a previous client then it is not necessary as we list our "client" as the property address within our systems, so the new owners would simply need to contact us and provide the address should they have any questions.

 Yes.
 Our crew members can accept tips!
 Although tips are not expected, if it's something you would like to provide, our crews do appreciate them.